yale-mgt-656-fall-2021/about/README.md

 these forms online (somewhere).

-NOTE: in the Fall of 2020 656 will only be open to SOM students.
-(See below.)

-## <a name="covid"></a>Covid dystopia clusterfarce 2020
+## <a name="covid"></a>Covid dystopia clusterfarce 2019/2020/2021

 Yale SOM is doing its utmost to ensure you, students, have the best possible experience this fall.

 Many details are still "up in the air" as I am writing this document.
 You should refer to official lines of communication (instead of this document) for major policies.
-I believe that we're going to have "mixed mode" whereby we will be meeting in a socially distanced fashion in class and each time we meet, some us will be able to attend in person and others will be required to join electronically.
-It's not entirely clear right now.
+I believe that we're going to be in person and, though not socially-distanced, we will don masks.

-What is clear is that SOM is committed, and I am committed, to ensuring you learn as much as you can.
-I'm working on structuring the class so that I find acceptable substitutes for the normally numerous activities we do in class that cannot be done in a socially distanced fashion.

-Please take a moment to review the
-[student accessibility services](https://sas.yale.edu/faculty/online-courses-and-covid-19-response) information about COVID-19.
-If you have accessibility needs, please let me know so that I can meet them!
+Classes will be recorded and also live streamed on zoom.
+But, unless there's a big number of people on zoom, I'm not going to be paying much attention to zoom. ¯\_(ツ)_/¯

 ## Course Philosophy